rches/technical_paymerang/README.md

 This is the first time I'm using useState.
 I've avoided this for so long, but the syntax is really clean and allowing the ability to add state to functional components after they've been built is SUCH A RELIEF!
 I'm loving this, and this was one of my hangups about learning hooks.
 Really excited to explore that topic now!

 Lastly, I think some ignorance in how the data is used.
 Learning about who is using this data and how it's put to use would give me insight into how best to display it.
 Right now, this makes the most sense, but I would love to learn more about how these are all linked.

+2/12/2020 - I woke up in the middle of the night realizing if I were using this app, I would want to sift through the data.
+After reading up, a clean and simple solution was to use array.filter() and the update method to compare the updated state change against the previous state to slice a filtered array.
+PHEW!
+With that, and some minor styling, we have an app that loads the data, shows the data, and allows a user to search the data.
+This exercise was a lot of fun!